Skip to main content

 In context, it finds email_address field with value [email protected].

-Because the domains after @ are not the same, Attack Surface Insights does not link the entity to the context record.
+Because the domains after @ are not the same, Attack Surface Insights does not link the identity created from the event to identities that share context data email_address [email protected].

 • If the attribute value contains a hyphen and the prefix is administrator, admin, or root, the entity is excluded from the linking process.